Skip to Main Content

 Creese, Gillian Laura.

-For TWO or THREE authors, put them in the order in which they appear in the work.
+For TWO authors, put them in the order in which they appear in the work.
 Begin the entry with the last name of the first author, followed by a comma, the given name(s) and another comma.
-The names of the 2nd and 3rd authors are in normal order.
-Use the word and before the last author.
+The names of the 2nd author is in normal order.
+Use the word and before the second author.
+See section 13.23 of the Chicago Manual.

 EXAMPLES:

-For FOUR to TEN authors: in the bibliography, list all the authors as described above.
-(However, in the footnote or endnote, list the first author in normal order followed by the words et al. (meaning "and others"), for example: Dvoskin et al.)
+For THREE to SIX authors: in the bibliography, list all the authors as shown in the example below.
+(However, in the footnote or endnote, list the first author in normal order followed by the words et al. (meaning "and others"), for example: Dvoskin et al.).
+See section 13.23 of the Chicago Manual.

 EXAMPLE:

-For MORE THAN TEN authors: in the bibliography, list the first seven authors as described above followed by the words et al. (However, in the footnote or endnote, list only the first author in normal order followed by the words et al, for example: Smith et al.)
+For MORE THAN SIX authors: in the bibliography, list the first THREE authors as described above followed by the words et al. (However, in the footnote or endnote, list only the first author in normal order followed by the words et al, for example: Smith et al).
+See section 13.23 of the Chicago Manual.

 Note: author refers to the main person(s) of a source, such as: author(s), editor(s), creator(s), director(s), performer(s), translator(s), etc. Add the respective word after the name(s), separated by a comma.
 Example: